okrad/svelte-progressbar/README.md

 ```

+* valueLabel: the label that must be shown as the progress value.
+It can be a simple text or a markup fragment.
+If not specified, the progress percentage will be shown.
+This property is reactive.
 * style: can be "standard" (default), "thin", "radial" or "semicircle"
 * width: determines the width of the whole component
 * height: determines the height of the svg viewbox.
 If not specified, it defaults to the 14% of the viewbox width for standard progressbars, 1% of the viewbox width for thin progressbars, and to the 100% of the viewbox width for radial ones.